banhao/CoinBasePro-Trading-Bot/README.md

 -  output_data_file - only used for [CoinBasePro Trading Simulator](https://github.com/banhao/CoinBasePro-Trading-Simulator).
 Export indicators into this file.
 -  close_plot_second - only used for [CoinBasePro Trading Simulator](https://github.com/banhao/CoinBasePro-Trading-Simulator).
 -  order_start_date - The start date you want the program to grab history orders.
+-  min_history_data - New cryptocurrency involved into CoinBase without enoough data may cause the indicators error. use this parameter to skip those new cryptocurrencies.

 ## Buy Condition
 -  First Buy